BJMP Salary Grade

 BJMP Salary by Rank

-Here is the monthly base pay for the Bureau of Jail Management and Penology (BJMP) uniformed personnel by rank for 2025:
+Below is the monthly base pay of Bureau of Jail Management and Penology (BJMP) uniformed personnel by rank for 2026.

 RankSalary GradeBase Pay